bronsonacademy/bronsonacademy.github.io/Guessing.md

 ### How it Works
-*The game begins by setting a range for the random number and generating the target number within that range.
-The user is prompted to guess the number, and the program evaluates whether the guess is correct.
-If the guess matches the target, a success message is displayed, and the game ends.
-If the guess is incorrect, the program determines whether it is too high or too low, provides feedback, and prompts the user to guess again.
-This process loops until the correct number is guessed, after which the game displays a congratulatory message and concludes.*
+*The process begins with the computer generating a random number.
+The player inputs a guess, which the game evaluates to check if it's correct.
+If the guess is correct, the player is congratulated, and the game ends.
+If incorrect, the game determines if the guess is too high or too low and provides feedback accordingly.
+The player then guesses again, repeating the process until the correct number is guessed.*